How To Make General Power of Attorney in the Philippines: A Definitive Guide

-You are going abroad for work so you wonder how you can draft a power of attorney authorizing your cousin to manage your business and properties while you are away.
-This guide is here to help you draft a general power of attorney, the type of power of attorney that is applicable to your case.
+You are going abroad for work, so you wonder how you can draft a power of attorney authorizing your cousin to manage your business and properties while you are away.
+This guide is here to help you prepare a general power of attorney, the type of power of attorney that applies to your case.

 DISCLAIMER: This article has been written for general informational purposes only and is not legal advice or a substitute for legal counsel.
 You should contact your attorney to obtain advice with respect to any particular issue or problem.
 The use of the information contained herein does not create an attorney-client relationship between the author and the user/reader.